Missoula Invest Health

 The city of Missoula is proud to have been chosen to participate in the national Invest Health project sponsored by the Robert Wood Johnson Foundation and Reinvestment Fund.

-Missoula is one of 50 mid-size cities selected from across the nation for this opportunity.
+In 2016, Missoula was one of 50 mid-size cities selected from across the nation for an opportunity to work with national leaders and peer communities at the forefront of addressing health equity.
 Invest Health brings together partners from health and community development to create innovative ways to support health and well-being in Missoula neighborhoods.

 Invest Health Team